j4l13n/banka/README.md

 ## Users

-u can use any valid email and password which uppercase, lowercase characters and numbers.
+u can use any valid email and password which is compose with uppercase, lowercase characters and numbers.

+visit this link to browse [banka] (https://j4l13n.github.io/banka/UI/)